 A transaction (also termed as a business transaction and financial transaction) may be defined as an exchange of value.
 In a business environment, it is an exchange of goods or services at a particular price.
 Every transaction changes the financial position of a business and therefore must be recorded in the books of accounts.

 Examples of the transaction include payment of salary of $1,000 to a worker, purchases of merchandise from a supplier on credit or purchase of machinery for cash.

 - internal and external transactions

 A brief explanation and examples of each type are given below:

 When cash is paid or received immediately at the time when transaction occurs, the transaction is called a cash transaction.
 It is important to note that where a payment is made using a credit card or a check, such transaction would also be considered as cash transaction.

 Examples of cash transactions include purchase of furniture for cash, sale of merchandise for cash, payment to a creditor by check etc.

 When the payment or receipt of cash is not made immediately at the time when transaction occurs but postponed to a future date, the transaction is said to be a credit transaction.

 When there is no question of meeting the value of a transaction, it is called a paper transaction.
 For Example, Goods or cash lost.

 A transaction that is not directly related to an outsider or an external party is called internal transaction.
-Examples of internal transactions include recording depreciation of a fixed asset, recording a loss of merchandise by fire, provision of goods and services to another department of same business etc.
+Examples of internal transactions include recording depreciation of a fixed asset, recording a loss of merchandise by fire, provision of goods and services to another department of the same business, etc.